Caretakers keep places such as schools, apartment blocks and public buildings clean, safe and in good order.

 What you will do

 Caretakers may do some or all of the following:

-- look after boilers or furnaces used for central heating
+- operate boilers and furnaces used for heating

 Skills and knowledge